thnguyendev/phpcore/README.md

             $this->routes =
             [
                 [
+                    // Root path can be empty or "/" RouteProperty::Path => "project",
                     // HTTP method attached to this action.
 If no declaration then all methods are accepted RouteProperty::Methods => [HttpMethod::Get],
-                    // Root path can be empty or "/" RouteProperty::Path => "project",
-                    // Parameters is an a array of string, contains all parameters' names RouteProperty::Controller => ApiController::class,
+                    // Parameters is an a array of string, contains all parameters' names RouteProperty::Controller => ProjectController::class,
                     // Method name
                     RouteProperty::Action => "getProjectInfo",
-                    // View file name with full path.
-The root is "app" folder ]
+                ]
             ];
         }
     }
     ```
-2. Next step is creating ApiController.php of the controller in "Controllers" folder.
+2. Next step is creating ProjectController.php of the controller in "Controllers" folder.
 Set the response content type is application/json.
     ```php
     namespace App\Controllers;

     use PHPWebCore\Controller;

-    class ApiController extends Controller
+    class ProjectController extends Controller
     {
         public function getProjectInfo()
         {